 How much latex degradation should I expect?

-Most importantly, gloves will continue functioning even if there is some wear-and-tear.
-So do not panic when your gloves show some abrasion, focus on your game, and make sure to follow our care instructions so you extend the life of your gloves.
+Most importantly, goalkeeper gloves for soccer will continue functioning even if there is some wear-and-tear.
+So do not panic when your gloves show some abrasion.
+Focus on your game, and make sure to follow our care instructions so you extend the life of your gloves.

 We are here to help.
 Email us at email@example.com or chat with us on the website anytime.